code-423n4/2024-03-zksync/docs/Smart contract Section/System contracts bootloader description.md

 ## Pubdata Chunk Publisher

 This contract is responsible for separating pubdata into chunks that each fit into a [4844 blob](./Pubdata%20Post%204844.md) and calculating the hash of the preimage of said blob.
+If a chunk's size is less than the total number of bytes for a blob, we pad it on the right with zeroes as the circuits will require that the chunk is of exact size.
 The hash is then sent to L1 via system logs and used as part of the batch commitment.

 ## CodeOracle